Nationals vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Nationals Betting Records & Stats

+- The Nationals have been underdogs in 48 games this season and have come away with the win 20 times (41.7%) in those contests.

+- Washington has a record of 20-28 in games where bookmakers have it as underdogs of at least -110 on the moneyline.

-- The moneyline set for this matchup implies the Nationals have a 52.4% chance of coming away with a victory in the contest.
+- The moneyline set for this matchup implies the Nationals have a 52.4% chance of walking away with the win.

-- Washington and its opponents have hit the over in 23 of its 50 games with a total this season.
+- Games involving Washington have gone over the total set by sportsbooks in 23 of 51 chances this season.

-- The Nationals have posted a record of 4-2-0 against the spread this season.
+- The Nationals have an against the spread record of 5-2-0 in seven games with a line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.